 - Restricted Awards – Scholarships that are made available to PLU students through the generous contributions of donors and friends of Pacific Lutheran University.
 These scholarships are awarded by the PLU Financial Aid Office or designated departments.
 There is no separate application process associated with the awarding of these awards unless indicated otherwise.

-Outside Scholarships - Scholarships that PLU students can apply for that are made available from outside organizations.
+- Outside Scholarships – Scholarships that PLU students can apply for that are made available from outside organizations.
 These organizations have their scholarship information posted in the scholarship matching website, www.thewashboard.org.
+PLU students have been particularly successful in receiving scholarships from the Washington Opportunity Scholarship and the Independent Colleges of Washington.

 A new scholarship search engine specifically for Washington state residents or students attending colleges and universities in Washington state.